WhoDis-MaName/Capstone-Team14/README.md

 Minimize based on weighted overlap.
 Additionally, minimize number of changes to the input schedule (lower priority).

 can use -t to specify number of threads for clingo.
-Ie: clingo overlap_minizer.lp -t=8.
+Ie: clingo overlap_minizer.lp -t 8.